-You can add the competitor’s domain for tracking in the “Competitors” section of the tool.
-Just click on the “Add a new domain” option on the right-hand side.
+You can add the competitor’s domain for tracking in the “Competitor Links” section of the tool.
+Just click on the “Add new competitor” option on the top right-hand side.

 Now Monitor Backlinks will track their backlinks and link building strategy for you, and automatically notify you whenever they get or lose a link.